dscho/pagefind-xkcd-demo/content/comics/2020-8-3-scientist-tech-help.md

 [Cueball, Ponytail, and Megan are facing a second Cueball and Hairbun.
 Ponytail is gesturing with her hand out.
 The second Cueball has his finger raised.]

-Ponytail: Please–our data, it's too complex!
+Ponytail: Please&ndash;our data, it's too complex!
 Can your magical machine minds unearth the patterns that lie within?

 Cueball 2: We shall marshal our finest algorithms!